Welcome all to PHED 4106 – Placement II – Spring/Summer Term

 Option 1: Assigned Community Leadership Placement – Spring/Summer Semester

 The Nipissing University BPHE program works with a limited number of local community partners with which students may request to be placed during the spring/summer semester.
 Students who are interested in reviewing local opportunities may connect directly with the CLP placement office to explore these opportunities.
 Students may be required to follow the application process unique to the desired placement opportunity, especially when clinical placements are requested.
 Entrance packages (see below) should be forwarded directly to the BPHE placement office.

-Requests for PHED placement options, including applications must be received by the BPHE placement officer no later than the third Friday in May (MAY 20th).
+Requests for PHED placement options, including applications must be received by the BPHE placement officer no later than MAY 18th.
 Keep in mind, many placement opportunities are offered early in the term, and close quickly.
 If a student is interested, they must be be prepared to act quickly!

 Students are required to present the following documentation: